 The EDI standards are divided into different codes.
-The EDI 832 is known as a ‘transaction type’.
+The EDI 832 is known as a transaction document.
 In this case, the EDI 832 transaction is what’s known as a sales catalog.
 Just like in non-EDI transactions, suppliers and customers must exchange product catalogs to understand the products and goods being exchanged.
 The EDI 832 transaction makes that exchange electronic.
 EDI 832 transactions are frequently exchanged between manufacturers and retailers.
 Manufacturers rely on EDI 832 transactions to send vital product information to retailers with whom they do business.
-Frequently the EDI 832 transaction will be integrated into the retailer’s ERP systems for an automated exchange of information.
+Frequently, the EDI 832 transaction will be integrated into the retailer’s ERP systems for an automated exchange of information.
 In the rest of this document we will examine how an EDI 832 document affects suppliers and customers.

 Suppliers and EDI 832

 The EDI 832 transaction is a critical component to every supplier as a means of communicating product information throughout their supply chain.
 Vendors send out an EDI 832 once per quarter at a minimum, although the actual frequency of EDI 832 communications is determined by individual needs.
 At the core of the EDI 832 document are two minimum requirements: it must convey product information and it must convey prices.
 EDI 832 transactions are often customized to the needs of individual suppliers and retailers.
 When crafting the EDI 832 document it’s important for vendors to pay attention to the information delivered.
 The EDI 832 after all is the primary exchange vehicle of product information and will be exposed to all customers.
 While EDI 832 documents are critical to suppliers, they have a significant benefit to customers as well.